dvk65/inland-flooding/README.md

 This project focuses on developing an algorithm for automated assessment of inland flooding from satellite observations.
 Specifically, this algorithm collects satellite images corresponding to before-, during-, and after-flood events and applies the K-means clustering technique to identify flooded areas.
 The ultimate goal is to enhance flood detection capabilities, providing insights that can be applied to flood detection using drone measurements.

-While the project initially targeted Maine, it has been expanded to include in the New England Region with similar flood characteristics.
+While the project initially targeted some states in New England Region, it has been expanded to include Maine.
+The current code base only includes the collection of Maine data.

 ## Primary Deliverables
 - [README.md](README.md) - An overview of the project, including step-by-step [instructions](README.md#instruction) to replicate the results;